Blurb from the Amazon page:

 I gave Magic’s Pawn a bit of short shrift in my write-up for Ellen Kushner’s Swordspoint, so I hope to do it a little more credit here.
 I initially implied that this book is a gay tragedy, but as I reflect on it, it seems very unjust to reduce it to that label.
 Just because a tragedy may be present doesn’t mean that a work needs to be defined by it (though plenty are).
 Lackey’s depiction of homosexuality is sophisticated and reveals a deeper understanding of real-world issues which she reflects onto the land of Valdemar.
 Modern fantasy novels with queer characters often present worlds in which gender and orientation are a non-issue, and while that’s nice to imagine, it’s too far removed from reality to carry much impact.
 Lackey’s more realistic approach grants the story a lot more weight, which is perhaps why it was so difficult for me to read when I was younger.

 Vanyel’s journey to self-acceptance is a long one chock full of angst and melodrama, just like real ones often are.
-It’s probably most enjoyable (and useful) when the reader is at a similar stage of their personal development or if they’re in the mood to feel sorry for themselves (that’s not a dig, everyone needs a pity party sometimes!).
+It’s probably most enjoyable (and useful) when the reader is at a similar stage of their personal development or if they’re in the mood to feel sorry for themselves (that’s not a dig, everyone needs a pity party sometimes).
 Subject matter aside, it’s an excellent work of fantasy and easily stands alone on those merits.
 Mercedes Lackey is a household name in fantasy world after all, and she’s published a ridiculous amount of books, many in the same world of Valdemar.
 I’ve read several others by her and found them all of equally high quality, with Foundation being a favorite.
 I still think that Magic’s Pawn is too tragic for me, but I suppose the late ‘80s were a pretty tragic time and it’s only natural that the book would reflect that.
 And of course not everyone will feel that way about tragedy.
 I think my aversion to it comes from spending too much time immersed in classic gay literature, which is invariably depressing.
-Anyways, it’s worth a read so be sure to give it a shot.